arturonline/docs/golang/9_pointers.md

 In some programming languages there is a significant difference between using `new` and `&`, with great care being needed to eventually delete anything created with new.
 Go is not like this, it's a garbage collected programming language which means memory is cleaned up automatically when nothing refers to it anymore.

 Pointers are rarely used with Go's built-in types, but as we will see in the next chapter, they are extremely useful when paired with structs.

+## Pointers in go

+Pointers can be used to:

+- Allow a function to directly mutate a value that is passed to it
+- To increase performance in edge cases.
+Sometimes passing a large struct of data results in inefficient copying of data
+- To signify the lack of a value.
+For example, when unmarshalling JSON data into a struct it can be useful to know if a key was absent rather than it being present with the zero value.